nothingislost/obsidian-dynamic-highlights/README.md

 ### Limitations

+- There is currently no support for dynamic highlights in reading/preview mode.
-Only words with 3 or more characters will be highlighted
+- Only strings with 3 or more characters will be highlighted in selection highlight mode

 ### Installing via BRAT